momotori01/EARTH-DEFENSE-FORCE-6-VR-MOD/README.md

 2. Run `VR_Play.bat`: **Y** = VR, **N** = normal flat play.
 Close the game before switching.
 3. Start the game from Steam as usual.

+## Updating

+Close the game and extract the new ZIP over your install, replacing files.
+Your settings (weapon and hand position, resolution, panel size, ...) are kept, and settings added in the new version are filled in automatically.
+HD textures stay as they are.

+If you had chosen **N** in `VR_Play.bat`, run it again after updating.

 ## Setup

 ### Resolution